 1. The door opens straight toward a downward staircase

-This is the most commonly overstated but also the most commonly uncomfortable version.
+This one gets overstated a lot, but it's also the most commonly uncomfortable version.
 The visual movement drops immediately, and the entry can feel like it leaks downward.

 2. The stairs are directly ahead and very close